sofianedjerbi/Batimg/README.md

   <img src="./demo.gif">
 </p>

-`adplay` is a small program written in Rust, designed to be fast and compatible with every terminal.
+`batimg` is a small program written in Rust, designed to be fast and compatible with every terminal.
-It can show images/videos in almost [every format](https://ffmpeg.org/ffmpeg-formats.html).
+It can print images/videos in almost [every format](https://ffmpeg.org/ffmpeg-formats.html) in your terminal.

 ## Build
 Build bin and install dependencies: `cargo build --release`